When Does the Right to Enforce Patent Protection Begin

 Conception is the first step of the patent process.
 This is when you are coming up with your idea or your invention.
 During this stage, there may not yet be any physical records of your invention, meaning it is not yet patented and is not yet enforceable.

 The next step in obtaining your patent is documentation.
 At this point, your invention should be recorded in documents that may be signed and dated.
 Once documentation occurs, you will have some legal rights to your invention.

 The patent-pending stage means you have filed your patent application but have not yet received approval.
 You may need to wait as long as a year before your application completes processing.
 After achieving patent pending status, you will have legal protection, including a filing date that should shield you against infringement if you receive your full patent.

 Finally, when your patent application is approved and your patent is granted, you will have full protection, meaning you will be able to file lawsuits to enforce your patent.
 Eventually, your patent will expire, and with it, your legal protection.
 The length of your patent protection depends on the type of patent that you hold:

 Once your patent has expired, however, you can still file an infringement lawsuit if you can prove that the violation occurred while your patent was still valid.

 If you need help determining when does the right to enforce patent protection begin, you can post your legal needs on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.